Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 				- He's doing some videos about his business to get in contact with people who are participating on a workshop called [[Playcraft]] "I create what I play".
 				- So he puts a skull mask and starts to talk from the enemy place.
 					- Use the words of the enemy to talk about light and shadow and invite people to play with him.
-			- Clinton shares an anecdote:
+			- Clinton shares an distinction about :
 				- For further practice he encourages him to [[Use No Props]].
 Unlike theater.
 The kind of space shifting where you take full responsibility has no props; you don't depend on an object to take people attention, you connect with the person and you speak open a [[Sideways Door]] in the space.
 				- Tells story about a person that was great at improvisational theater, his characters were really interesting; but his ordinary person was really boring.
 So they gave him a challenge to play a character that would move for year to California and stay on that character at all time.
 				- This practice gave him this [[Possibility]] of [[Using The Being To Shift Space]].
 He was [[Navigating Space From The Being]].